vercel/next-plugins/packages/next-css/readme.md

 ## Usage

 The stylesheet is compiled to `.next/static/style.css`.
-You have to include it into the page a custom [`_document.js`](https://github.com/zeit/next.js#custom-document).
+You have to include it into the page using a custom [`_document.js`](https://github.com/zeit/next.js#custom-document).
 The file will be served from `/_next/static/style.css`

 ```js
 // ./pages/_document.js